acgeospatial/awesome-earthobservation-code/README.md

 ## `Python` processing of optical imagery (non deep learning)

 This section full of great code and projects related to processing optical satellite imagery with `Python` .
-This section is under review Sept 2020 and being split into further categories - please suggest groupings or re assignments if needed - the idea is to make the Python code examples here easier to find.
+Please suggest groupings or re assignments if needed - the idea is to make the Python code examples here easier to find.
 Categories are highly subjective.

 ### Download